John Deere Logo

 What does the John Deere logo mean?

-The jumping deer in the John Deere logo symbolizes strength, stability, perseverance, hard work, and innovation.
+The leaping deer in the John Deere logo symbolizes strength, stability, persistence, hard work, and innovation.

 What does the John Deere logo look like?

 The basis of the logo is a green square with rounded sides and a gradient.
-A yellow stripe is drawn along its inner edge, which serves as a frame for a jumping deer of the same yellow color.
-Below is written in capital letters the phrase “JOHN DEERE.”
+Along the inner edge is a yellow stripe, which serves as a frame for the leaping deer of the same yellow color.
+Below, in capital letters, is the phrase “JOHN DEERE”.

 Who created the John Deere logo?

-To create the current John Deere logo, Todd True, a designer at Landor, had a hand in it.
-He turned the “landing” deer into a “leaping” deer and used the iconic green color.
+Todd True, a designer at the company Landor, contributed to the creation of the current John Deere logo.
+He transformed the “landing” deer into a “leaping” one and used the iconic green color.

 Can I use the John Deere logo?

-Like any other identity, the John Deere logo may only be used with official permission from Deere & Company and subject to the terms and conditions outlined in the Branding Guidelines.
+Like any other identification, the John Deere logo can only be used with official permission from Deere & Company and in accordance with the terms set out in the Branding Guide.